TV-Rename/tvrename/index.md

 And you want it done automatically...

-...this is the tool for you!
+then this is the tool for you!

 ##### But wait...
 There's more!
 **TV Rename can: -**